The high school application process can be exciting, daunting,

 learn about many aspects of College Prep.
 When you inquire online, you will receive an application packet.
 The packet includes a curriculum guide, a school profile, a viewbook, and

 more.
-The packet is a good place to write down questions and track your application progress with the included checklist.
+The packet is a good place to write down questions and track your application progress.

 Most prospective College Prep students come to the school for a